tanvir-basi/tanvir-basi/README.md

 ### Hi there :wave:

-My name is Tanvir and I'm a computer Science student from the UK.
+My name is Tanvir and I'm a computer science student from the UK.
 Here's some info about me!

 ###### :zap: Work Experience
 - Data and App Development intern at Oemsecrets - Python/Selenium, MySQL [Jan 2022 - Mar 2022]